Department of Linguistics

 Because language is a window into the mind.
 Linguistics provides an understanding of the human capacity to acquire, perceive, and produce language and of language’s role in contemporary society.

-The Linguistics Department at KU offers a full range of degrees: B.A./B.G.S., M.A. and Ph.D.
-The department also offers two undergraduate minors including General Linguistics and Second Language Acquisition and a Mind and Brain certificate program offered through the Psychology Department.
-A certificate in Second Language Studies (SLS) is another option for graduate students.
+The Linguistics Department at KU offers a full range of degrees: B.A., B.G.S., M.A. and Ph.D.
+The department also offers an undergraduate minor and a Mind and Brain certificate program offered through the Psychology Department.
+A certificate in Second Language Studies (SLS), which is offered through the Department of Slavic, German, and Eurasian Studies, is another option for graduate students.
 The first linguistics courses at KU were offered in 1957.
 In 1968, Linguistics became a department and was authorized to offer a Ph.D. degree.
 Today, the unique strength of the Linguistics department is the systematic pairing of theoretical and experimental investigations of linguistic knowledge.
 Its nucleus of full-time faculty members in Linguistics, plus several actively involved faculty members in other departments, serves a student body of about 35 graduate students, 80 undergraduate majors, and many non-majors taking introductory and intermediate courses each semester.

 Areas of special strength in the graduate program include Phonetics, Phonology, Syntax, Semantics, First and Second Language Acquisition, Psycholinguistics, Neurolinguistics, and the study of Indigenous Languages.
 The department also cooperates with other departments, such as Speech-Language-Hearing, Child Language, Indigenous Nations Studies, Anthropology, Education and Human Sciences, and Psychology